 I don’t want you to think you can’t rock social networks.
 I want you to use social media as a powerful tool for your business.
 Yes, YOU!

 The key to using social media for business is to develop a strategy first, so that you work smarter, not longer.
-Posting on social media all day is not a revenue generating activity unless you’re a Social Media Manager.
+Posting online all day is not a revenue generating activity unless you’re a Social Media Manager.

 Social Media Myths Debunked Once And For All